Terrell Brandon

 Thomas Terrell Brandon (born May 20, 1970) is an American former professional basketball player.
 He played for three teams during his 11-year career in the National Basketball Association (NBA).
 A two-time All-Star, Brandon was a key starter on three NBA franchises before a series of injuries ultimately forced him to play his last game at 31 years old.

-Early life
+Early life and education

 Brandon was born in Portland, Oregon and attended Grant High School, where he led his team to the 1988 Class AAA Oregon high-school basketball championship, being named Oregon high school player of the year.
 As a child, he suffered from chronic foot deformation.

 College career

 Brandon attended the University of Oregon, leading his team to the National Invitational Tournament (NIT) in 1989–90 as a sophomore.
 He then went on to hold several school records: career- and single-season scoring average, assists in a single game (13), single-season steals (twice), and single-game steals (eight).
 Brandon earned team MVP honors in 1990 and 1991.
 After being an honorable mention All-American, he became the first Oregon player to leave school early for the NBA.